jupyter/docker-stacks/docs/using/troubleshooting.md

   -v $(PWD)/<my-vol>:/home/jovyan/work
   ```

-  In this example, we use the syntax `$(PWD)`, which is replaced with the full path to the current directory at runtime.
+  This example uses the syntax `$(PWD)`, which is replaced with the full path to the current directory at runtime.
 The destination
   path should also be an absolute path starting with a `/` such as `home/jovyan/work`.

 - You might want to consider using the Docker native `--user <UID>` and `--group-add users` flags instead of `-e NB_GID` and `-e NB_UID`: